SpellholdStudios/1pp/README.md

       - plat15.itm (Pride of the Legion +2): reverted its inventory and description icons (wrongly set to IPLAT23 and CPLAT05) as EE does not validate this change.
       - plat23.itm (Full Plate Mail +2): removed from the patches as EE does not validate them (this silver and golden full plate was turned into a black one!).
     - new staves specific fixes (400_update_bgii_staves2.tpa):
-      - Avoid copying and overwriting the same files again and again...
+      - Avoids copying and overwriting the same files again and again...
       - MACRO GW_ADJUST_TOOLTIP: ADDS new colums in tooltip.2da (makes sure it contains at least 4 columns, so we can add Narbucchad's Demise ability).
       - FUNCTION GW_ADD_TOOLTIP: ADDS new entries in tooltip.2da.
     - scatters items specific fixes (400_update_bgii_scatter.tph):
       - Coding simplification:
         - Replaced combo ADD_STORE_ITEM + REMOVE_STORE_ITEM with LPF REPLACE_STORE_ITEM.
         - Replaced two ADD_STORE_ITEM #1 with one ADD_STORE_ITEM #2.
-      - dmark1.sto (Fovem, Docks merchant) & trmer02.sto (Trademeet merchant): set number_in_stock to 2, otherwise the former code don't work (was supposed to add one Plate and remove the Plate +1, but there was already 1 Plate in the store!
+      - dmark1.sto (Fovem, Docks merchant) & trmer02.sto (Trademeet merchant): set number_in_stock to 2, otherwise the former code did not work (was supposed to add one Plate and remove the Plate +1, but there was already 1 Plate in the store!

   - [401] 1ppv4: Improved projectile effects (401_projectiles.tph)
     - Code fully re-written with new functions to provide automatic process.